 Dr. X was young and confident, exactly the type of hotshot you’d expect to work with a professional hockey team on the side, which he did.
 He concurred with the back specialist and was certain he could help.
 Even though my husband and I questioned the scheme of opening my hip to help my back, the struggle to get out of bed some mornings made me feel older than my grandmother, who in her late seventies could still golf thirty-six holes most weekends.
 I signed the paperwork and scheduled the procedure for a month later.

-After a delay, because the hockey team made the playoffs, I had my surgery.
+After a delay, because Dr. X’s very important professional hockey team made the playoffs, I had my surgery.
 And the surgery went well—that’s what I was told and what my files say—but somewhere around the six-week post-op mark, I became concerned that something wasn’t healing right.
 I had no proof, only my intuition and a lifetime spent living in my body.
 I was following the doctor’s protocol, I was taking the pills, wearing the brace, doing the physical therapy, and icing my hip for hours each day, but I had been a dancer for fifteen years, a pain patient almost since childhood, and I knew when something was off.
 When most kids were out learning to ride a bike, I was teaching myself how to calculate the amount of pain I could dance with and still make the performance the next day.
 I didn’t go to classmates’ birthday parties, I was too busy in the studio making mental notes about which pains meant serious injury instead of a sore or tired muscle.

 In our regularly scheduled post-op appointments, Dr. X was quick to dismiss my pain and the fears that went with it.
 “Recovery is a rollercoaster,” he’d say.
 “Give yourself time.”
 “Rest more, it’ll be fine.
 Just keep up with your exercises.”
 My physical therapist, a young and chirpy woman the surgeon’s office had recommended, told me to trust my doctor, he knew best.